whitelilydragon/ShangMuArchitect/README.md

 Click "more" on the prompt, then "run anyway" should appear.
 This has thus far only happened with installer packages for the game, not portable builds.

+### The game is taking a while to launch when I click on it?

+This is a known bug with Game Maker Studio 1.4's runner for Game Maker games.
+Some audio devices or audio setups can cause a delay in games booting up in a more timely manner than 3 to 5 seconds; there is nothing I can do about this on my end, I apologize.
+On PCs with fewer connected audio devices, (and no hybrid audio systems, such as Intel/RealTek active simultaneously) the game should still load near-instantly, at least.

 **Bug Classes**
 ---------------